syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 ## Group path
 The `GroupPath` property of `TreeMapLevel` specifies the name of the property in the data object that determines how items in the tree map are grouped.
 The grouping is based on the values of this property in the data source, which splits the level into distinct groups.

-In the following example, levels are added, and each level is configured using the `GroupPath.`
+In the following example shows, how levels are added, and each level is configured using the `GroupPath.`

 {% tabs %}
 {% highlight XAML hl_lines="14 15 16" %}